There are many reasons to Visit Kuala Lumpur.

 2. Amazing Food

 This does not need much of an explanation.
 KL is home to the most amazing shopping malls in South East Asia.
-Shop till you drop, you can spend the whole day in just one mall and get lost into shopping or just wonder around.
+Shop till you drop, you can spend the whole day in just one mall and get lost into shopping or just wander around.
 Berjaya Times Square is the only mall in the world with an indoor theme park!!

 4. Electronics Shopping!